TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/CreateNewDistribution/Index.rst

 Distributions are full TYPO3 CMS websites ready to be unpacked.
 They provide an easy quick start for using TYPO3 CMS.
 The most well known distribution is "The official Introduction Package".
-Distributions can most easily installed in the backend extension manager in "Get preconfigured distribution", it lists all available distributions for the given core version.
+Distributions can most easily installed in the backend Extension Manager in "Get preconfigured distribution", it lists all available distributions for the given core version.

 A distribution is just an extension enriched with some further data that is